 Our customers' business operations have been, and are continuing to be, subject to business interruptions arising from the COVID-19 pandemic.
-Due to the downturn in financial markets arising from the COVID-19 pandemic, a number of our current enterprise customers are facing uncertain futures.
-In the event any of these enterprise customers fail or seek reorganization under the bankruptcy laws, we may be obliged to pay for satellite capacity for which we are not being paid.
+Due to the downturn in financial markets arising from the COVID-19 pandemic, a number of our current enterprise customers are facing uncertain futures and certain of these customers have filed for bankruptcy protection, which has negatively impacted our revenue and cash flow.
+When enterprise customers fail or seek reorganization under the bankruptcy laws, we may be obliged to provide satellite capacity for which we are not being paid.
 Further, the COVID-19 pandemic has resulted in increased unemployment, which could result in reduced demand and increased inability to pay from our consumer customers.
 Any resulting financial impact cannot be reasonably estimated at this time but may materially affect our subscriber numbers, business, financial condition, results of operations, and cash flows.
 We are diligently working to ensure that we can operate with minimal disruption and address potential business interruptions on ourselves and our customers.
 However, the full extent to which the COVID-19 pandemic could affect the global economy and our business will depend on future developments and factors that cannot be predicted and there can be no assurance that the COVID-19 pandemic will not result in further delays, or possibly reductions, in our recognition of revenue.